Skip to main content

 Adding and organizing items

 Items can be added automatically — new queries from the workbook are placed on the first page, and page navigation appears when you create multiple pages — or manually from the dashboard’s Add menu.
 From there, you can move items between containers, browse them in the Catalog, and edit their configuration without leaving the layout editor.
-Advanced layouts currently support the following item types:
+Dashboards currently support the following item types:

 TypeDescription